alexbMAH/alexbMAH.github.io/arcade-machine.md

 This guide explains how to develop and publish games for Malmö University game development program’s arcade machine, currently found in section A3 of Orkanen, outside OR:A332. <Insert photo of the machine>

 As a game development framework, the arcade machine uses a modified version of the C#-based [MonoGame](http://www.monogame.net/) framework, which can be downloaded [here](https://github.com/alexbMAH/MAHArcade/raw/master/MAHArcadeSystemSetup.exe) in the form of an installer (including a Visual Studio template).
+A full example project (the game Breakanoid, currently installed on the arcade machine) can be found [here](https://github.com/alexdbaldwin/ab4645-Breakout) - excuse the lack of comments!
+Note that the project uses the [Farseer Physics Engine](https://farseerphysics.codeplex.com/), which is a convenient way to add physics to a MonoGame project (however, it doesn't cooperate particularly well with the modified version of MonoGame we use.
+I was able to overcome this problem by including the Farseer source code in my project directly instead of simply referencing the compiled .dll).

 Those familiar with MonoGame (or XNA) development, will find the MAHArcade framework mostly unchanged from standard MonoGame, but there are a number of key differences: